DR Congo: What's next for President Felix Tshisekedi without Joseph Kabila? | DW | 26.01.2021

 Some secessionists have openly declared Kabila as their leader.
 There have also been attacks against Kasaians of Luba origin — Tshisekedi's ethnic group.

 "The tensions are not new."
 Sematumba explains.
-"But they are building up now that Katangans see the the rejection of Kabila as an humiliation for Katanga."
+"But they are building up now that Katangans see the the rejection of Kabila as a humiliation for Katanga."

+The Katanga region has a long and troubled history: The State of Katanga was originally a breakway state of the former Republic of the Congo from 1960 to 1963.
+Although it was reintegrated into DR Congo, many residents in the region feel alienated from the rest of the country and disgruntled over what they consider to the exploitation of their vast resources — including cobalt and copper — to enrich the rest of the country.
+Militias such as the Mai Mai Kata Katanga remain active as part of the Katanga insurgency.

 So while Kabila himself does not seem particularly interested in sowing domestic discord, the tense situation could potentially be exploited by secessionists.